 Reporting directly to the Senior Manager Social Development, the Projects Coordinator contributes to the development, design, implementation, monitoring and evaluation of social development and species conservation projects in the Pacific and Southeast Asia.
 The role oversees WWF-Australia's participation in, and project-level compliance with, the Department of Foreign Affairs and Trade's Australian NGO Cooperation Program (ANCP) and Australian Council for International Development (ACFID) Code of Conduct.
 The successful candidate will excel at understanding and communicating complex conservation program issues and requirements across diverse and geographically dispersed cultures.

 Skills, knowledge and experience

 WWF values diversity and is building a workforce that reflects the community we serve.
-WWF is an equal opportunity employer and Aboriginal & Torres Strait Islander peoples, people from culturally & linguistically diverse (CALD) backgrounds and people with disabilities are encouraged to apply.
+WWF is an equal opportunity employer and Aboriginal & Torres Strait Islander peoples, people from culturally & linguistically diverse (CALD) backgrounds, sex, sexuality and gender diverse (LGBTQIA+) community members, and people living with disabilities are encouraged to apply.

 Please see the job description for further details.
 Applicants can apply via the Apply Now button below.
 Only those applicants applying online via the eRecruitment System will be considered.
 Please name your documents with last/first name & include: (1) a cover letter/statements against the selection criteria & (2) your resume (CV), including two referees.